karlbenedict/cc-content-platform/README.md

 This will remove the persistant storage volume that allows for the retention of content between runs of the container.
 This retention of changes **only applies outside of the workshop folder in the platform** each time the workshop platform is started it pulls the current workshop content from GitHub - overwriting any local changes to the workshop materials.

 The default password for the running workshop platform is `password`.
 The password used by the platform may be changed by editing the `startup_instruction.sh` and `startup_playground.sh` files in the `jupyter` folder in each workshop.
+The `SHA1 Password Calculator.ipynb` notebook in the `Utility-Scripts` folder may be used ot generate a new password hash that can be pasted into one or both of the startup scripts.